saintsauceee/climate-interpolation/README.md

 # Climate Interpolation
-The purpose of this project is to estimate and quantify uncertainty in climate data problems using Gaussian Processes.
+The purpose of this project is to quantify uncertainty in climate data problems using Gaussian Processes.